eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 for further information about the available statistical topics.

 **************************
-Fast DDS Monitor Execution
+DDS Monitor Execution
 **************************

-The following section presents a complete *Fast DDS Monitor* execution, monitoring a real DDS network.
+The following section presents a complete *DDS Monitor* execution, monitoring a real DDS network.

 Initial Window
 ==============

 The Monitor starts with no DDS entities running.
-First of all, the *Fast DDS Monitor* initial window is shown.
+First of all, the *DDS Monitor* initial window is shown.
 Press :code:`Start monitoring!` in order to enter the application and start the monitoring.

 .. thumbnail:: /rst/figures/screenshots/main.png